 How Many Brits Are at Moderate Risk of Becoming Problem Gamblers?

 Where gender is concerned, more men (1.6%) are at moderate risk than women (0.9%).
-The data shows that the percentage of middle-aged people at moderate risk is the highest out of all other age groups included in the Yonder Consulting survey.
-Individuals aged 65 or older are the least likely to become problem gamblers with only 0.3% but this is understandable considering they do not gamble as frequently.
+The data show that the percentage of middle-aged people at moderate risk is the highest out of all age groups included in the Yonder Consulting survey.
+Individuals aged 65 or older are the least likely to become problem gamblers, with only 0.3%, but this is understandable considering they do not gamble as frequently.

 Source: Yonder Consulting/UK Gambling Commission